jimishol/Pioneerspacesim_trading_economy/README.md

 I submit my thoughts about the trading system of my lovely game.
 I am not able to create dedicated web page, so i upload my pdf article [pionner-economy.pdf](https://github.com/jimishol/Pioneerspacesim_trading_economy/files/7026706/pionner-economy.pdf) here, in a place that started as github tutorial.
 I thanks github, for giving me this opportunity.

 In my thoughts, commodity prices, stock, cargo ship spaces, value of ships, all are connected.
+The article is based mainly on the theoretical assumption of mathematical optimization by agents in equilibrium.
+As a result, the need for additional code almost does not exist.
+The assumption is different than that https://pioneerwiki.com/wiki/Commodity_Prices, at a first glance, finds interesting.
+The agent based computational economy in previous link, for me, it is  indeed very interesting, but has the disadvantage that requires a game into game or an economy simulation into galaxy simulation, in other words too much code and team work.
+My article propose an alternative till we get an economy simulation in pioneer.

 The creation of article was possible through latex https://www.latex-project.org/ and its frond end texstudio https://www.texstudio.org/.
 Both proved valuable to me for many years.